kchua/SREGen/README.md

   harmonic minor, or a melodic minor scale).

 ## Progress
-In the process of defining a chord class.
-Will take a detour to create tiny program that would take in a scale and degree number, and output the corresponding chord and all its inversions.
+Currently designing a data structure that would encode chord progressions and allow efficient access.

 ## Tentative Project Plan
   1. Internal representation of notes and scales